Traces is an all-new, female-led dark crime thriller coming soon to Alibi.

 Traces also stars Laura Fraser (The Missing, Breaking Bad) as Prof. Sarah Gordon, Jennifer Spence (Travelers, You Me Her) as Prof. Kathy Torrance, Laurie Brett (best known for playing Jane Beale in EastEnders), and Michael Nardone (Line of Duty, The Night Manager).

-What will happen in Traces?
+What happens in Traces?
 What's it about?

 The synopsis for the series reads: “Set in Scotland and exploring the world of SIFA, the Scottish Institute of Forensic Science, Traces introduces us to three compelling and very different female characters - Emma Hedges (Windsor), Prof. Sarah Gordon (Fraser) and Prof. Kathy Torrance (Spence) - who together will use the rigors of forensics to uncover the truth about an unsolved murder case.